-Few places in the capital ooze cool like Camden does.
+Few places in the capital ooze cool like the Borough of Camden does.
+The Borough covers a large area but is more recognised for Camden Town.
 Its gritty, bohemian vibe has long-drawn a mesmerising mix of characters, from free spirits to punks, goths to rockers.
 And there lies its charm.

 Street art and Regent’s Canal